markuslerner/travelscope/README.md

 # Travelscope
-Interactive worldmap of visa-free travel
+Interactive worldmap of visa-free travel, live demo at https://www.markuslerner.com/travelscope/

 ## About